viacheslav-saprykin/color_square_game/README.md

-# CSS only GAME - Run away if You Can!.
+# CSS only GAME - Run away if You Can!
 This site was built using technologies:
 - HTML 5
 - CSS 3